FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

     - `p` and `br` elements for paragraphing and line breaks.
     - `b`, `i`, `u`, and `s` elements for bold, italic, underlined, and strike-through text (or corresponding display in other locales; see [HTML §4.5](https://html.spec.whatwg.org/multipage/text-level-semantics.html) for more).
     - `sup` and `sub` elements for super- and sub-script.
+    - `span` with a `lang` attribute for marking part of text in a different human language than the rest.
     - The 3 XML entities that appear in text: `&amp;`, `&lt;` `&gt;`.
         Note that `&quote;` and `&apos;` are only needed in attributes.
         Other entities should be represented as their respective Unicode characters instead.